chiro999/monty/README.md

 The top element of the stack contains the result
 The stack is one element shorter
 If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE

+8. mul
+#advanced
+Implement the mul opcode.

+The mul opcode

+The opcode mul multiplies the second top element of the stack with the top element of the stack.

+Usage: mul
+If the stack contains less than two elements, print the error message L<line_number>: can't mul, stack too short, followed by a new line, and exit with the status EXIT_FAILURE
+The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
+The top element of the stack contains the result
+The stack is one element shorter